sketchronixx/blog/index.md

 ---
 layout: home
-title: Sketchronix Blog
+title: Sketchronix Insights
 ---

-Welcome to the Sketchronix automated blog engine.
-Below you'll find our latest automated insights and updates.
+Welcome to Sketchronix Insights.
+Below you will find our latest technical design updates, structural drafting analysis, and architectural layout strategies.